Skip to content

 Tim Elliott

-So this episode is particularly pertinent to me.
-I’ve just moved house and I moved because I received an eviction notice within the 12 month period that is legally applicable here in Dubai.
-Mine was in Arabic.
-Understandably, it’s the official language of the country.
-I had to Google translate mine.
-But that’s the way it has always been and should be, I guess.
-Am I right?
+This episode is particularly pertinent to me.
+I recently moved because I received an eviction notice within the 12-month period that’s legally applicable here in Dubai.
+Mine was in Arabic, which makes sense as it’s the official language of the country.
+I had to use Google Translate.
+That’s how it’s always been, right?

 Ludmila Yamalova